nicejade/puppeteer-robot/README.md

 Up to now, it can do the following things:

-- Specify the time every day, automatically log in to [hacpai.com](https://hacpai.com/register?r=jeffjade) website, and sign in.
+- Specify the time every day, automatically login to [hacpai.com](https://hacpai.com/register?r=jeffjade) website, and sign in.

 ## Prerequisites